ArtifactDB/gypsum-worker/README.md

 ## Interacting with the API

 **gypsum** stores its files in an R2 bucket that can be accessed by any S3-compatible client.
-This does require a little bit more work, unfortunately, as Cloudflare's public buckets do not expose the S3 API.
-Instead, we need to request some credentials from the API first:
+As Cloudflare's public buckets do not expose the S3 API directly, we need to request some read-only S3 credentials from the **gypsum** API:

 ```shell
 curl https://gypsum.artifactdb.com/credentials/s3-api